ColterD/meowcoin-docker/README.md

 .\start.ps1
 ```

-That's it!
+## What Happens Next

 The platform will automatically:
 1. Check for script updates
 2. Download required files
 3. Start essential services